Cemetery Maintenance and Conservation Policy

 Hall Rental Policy

 In 2015, the town council and the administration began a three-year process to develop a strategic framework for this plan.
-This process formed part of a continuum that included public participation overseen by CDÉS (Sutton…vers 2035), and it culminated in the presentation of a framework that reflects the vision, mission, values, and concerns of the town’s citizenry.
+This process formed part of a continuum that included public participation overseen by The Corporation de développement économique de Sutton (Sutton…vers 2035), and it culminated in the presentation of a framework that reflects the vision, mission, values, and concerns of the town’s citizenry.

-At this point the Town of Sutton decided to design an integrated strategic development plan that would embrace both the multifaceted community inputs and the policies that had already been undertaken by the town, such as its cultural policy (2007), the Action Plan for Cultural Development (2012) and the Families and Seniors Policy (2012).
+At this point the Town of Sutton decided to design an integrated strategic development plan that would embrace both the multifaceted community inputs and the policies that had already been undertaken by the town, such as its Cultural Policy (2007), the Action Plan for Cultural Development (2012) and the Family and Seniors Municipal Policy (2012).
 The goal of this effort was to establish a coordinated vision for long-term development (10–12 years) along with a well researched strategic development plan.